 At present, there is a unique policy window to address the gap in care by leveraging administrative interest (such as the Centers for Medicare and Medicaid Services’ (CMS’s) refreshed strategic vision) and legislative momentum to expand home-based care at the federal and state levels.
 In this article, we assess near-term policy opportunities and provide strategic recommendations for policy makers seeking to expand home-based care for patients with complex needs.
 Through interviews with leading experts, policy makers, payers, and providers, we developed technical policy recommendations that can improve home-based care through value-based payment (VBP) models implemented by the Center for Medicare and Medicaid Innovation (the Innovation Center), traditional Medicare, Medicare Advantage, and Medicaid programs.
 This article synthesizes our findings and provides a high-level overview of immediate policy options to strengthen home-based care models.

-Assistant Research Director, Health Care Transformation for Population Health, Social Needs, and Health Equity
+Research Director, Health Care Transformation for Social Needs and Health Equity

 Senior Team Member